WSullivan98/Capstone2_M-A_Customer_Analytics/README.md

-With data science we can better predict revenues, growth and cashflows by segmenting customers into cohorts to:
+**Now With data science** we can better predict revenues, growth and cashflows by segmenting customers into cohorts to:
 * Model churn and retention rates for each cohort
 * Model expected future amount of transactions
 * Model expected average sales per transaction